seanchatmangpt/BusinessOS/docs/BACKEND.md

 **Business OS Backend — Go + Gin + SQLC**

+> Last Updated: December 18, 2025

 ---

 ## Overview

 The Business OS backend is a high-performance Go API server built with Gin Gonic, using SQLC for type-safe database queries.
-It provides 313+ REST API endpoints for the frontend, integrates multiple AI providers, and supports real-time streaming responses.
+It provides 300+ REST API endpoints for the frontend, integrates multiple AI providers, and supports real-time streaming responses.

+The backend is located at `/desktop/backend-go/` and can run:
+- **Standalone**: For web deployment (Cloud Run)
+- **Embedded**: Inside the Electron desktop app

 ---